 Our grade 4, 5 and 6 students have many opportunities to demonstrate leadership at Pioneer Park.
-Our Door Monitors, Announcement Crew, Playground Committee, Safety Patrol Officers, Kindergarten Helpers, Office Helpers, Lunch Helpers and Milk Helpers are all very important to daily life at Pioneer Park.
+Our Door Monitors, Announcement Crew, PALS, Bus Safety Patrol Officers, Kindergarten Helpers, ECO Team, Office Helpers, Lunch Helpers and Milk Helpers are all very important to daily life at Pioneer Park.

 Measures of Student Achievement and Success

 Pioneer Park students work hard for their academic success in all areas of learning.
 Students have participated in community charities raising funds for important world events.

 We recognize the success of our students in a variety of ways: at monthly assemblies, over the PA during morning announcements, and in front of their peers.

 School Success Plans and Initiatives

 As a Learning Community, Pioneer Park is focusing on Literacy.